SidraBushra/PowerBI2/README.md

 18: Ethnicity

-Based on the response of data professionals for the above questions, the dashboard has been created.
+Based on the response of data professionals for the above questions, the dashboard has been created which consists on the following visuals.

 1. Treemap: which represents the countries where the data professionals are located
 2. Stacked bar chart: This represents the average salary by job title.